vsquicciarini/madys/README.md

 Latest news:
 ------------
+Aug 03, 2022 - Sloan Digital Sky Survey added to the list of automatically searchable surveys.
+Its filters are now available with the following models: PARSEC, MIST, AMES-Dusty, AMES-Cond, BT-Settl, NextGen.

 Jun 20, 2022 - BEX models (Linder et al. 2019, Marleau et al. 2019) added to the list of available models.

 Jun 17, 2022 - Gaia DR3 now available!
 The new catalog replaces, for all intents and purposes, Gaia EDR3.